Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-api-key.md

 # Creating a Tenant API Key
 Each Tenant you create will need at least one Tenant API Key adding in order to further configure the Tenant.

-This tutorial offers step-by-step instructions for creating a new Tenant API Key for a specific Tenant using the REST API's.
+This tutorial offers step-by-step instructions for creating a new Tenant API Key for a specific Tenant.

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

-- Your Account API Key - This will consist of a Public Key and Private Key and would have been given to your upon registration.
-If you haven't received it then please contact your adminstrator.
+- An Account API Key
-- Familiar with creating an HMAC token using an API Key.
+- Familiar with creating an HMAC token using an API Key

 In addition, you should also have:
 - The `Tenant Id` for a Tenant you have previously created - If you don't have one, see the tutorial [Creating a Tenant](/pages/tutorials/creating-a-tenant) first.